wallaceiam/cs-technical-test/README.md

 Since a virtual cash card was effectively a bank account I approached it as such.
 I use a very striped down implementation of CRQS with commands (no read side) and an in-memory Event Stream.
 This approach should guarantee a cash card can't be overdrawn.

-There a probably way to many classes based on the specification below; however, a) most of them are simply POCOs and b) I feel it helps code readability.
+There are probably way too many classes based on the specification below; however, a) most of them are simply POCOs and b) I feel it helps code readability.

 ### Technology

-.NET Core 2.2, Visual Studio 2019, Microsoft Dependency Injection, Very Light CQRS/ES Implementation, xUnit, xBehavior, Moq, FluentAssertions and last but not least a little Docker for fun
+.NET Core 2.2, Visual Studio 2019, Microsoft Dependency Injection, a very light CQRS/ES implementation, xUnit, xBehavior, Moq, FluentAssertions and last but not least a little Docker for fun

 ### If I had more time